ulif/diceware/docs/wordlists.rst

 	     and you can pick it with the ``-w en_orig`` option.
 You *should* pick it when you use real dice as source of randomness.

+Currently we provide the following lists:

+- `en_securedrop` (8192 words, default)

+  By default we use a hand-crafted `en_securedrop` wordlist provided by `@Heartsucker`_.
+It contains 8,192 english words and phrases.
+This list is based on the `diceware standard wordlist`_ and extended to offer better memorizable words.
+Please see https://github.com/heartsucker/diceware for details.
+The name `en_securedrop` refers to the `securedrop`_ project.

+- `en` (8192 words)

+  Apart from it we also provide the so-called `8k wordlist`_ from Mr. Reinhold as published on http://diceware.com/.
+It also contains 8,192 english words and phrases and is something like the canonical wordlist for use with binary-geared entities like computers or nerds.

+- `en_eff` (7776 words)

+  This is the `long EFF wordlist`_ as published by the `Electronic Frontier Foundation`_ in mid-2016.
+They put real `scientific effort`_ into the creation of this list which might considerably ease the use of passphrases generated with it.
+When using real dice (or other six-based randomness generators) use is definitely recommended!

+- `en_orig` (7776 words)

+  This is the `diceware standard wordlist`_ as provided by Mr. Reinhold.
+Something like the canonical list in former times, there are now considerable alternatives.

 You can pick another list with the ``-w`` or ``--wordlist`` option.